muratk3n/thirdwave/en/README.md

 "@TonyRomm

-News: Manchin says at event with the National Press Club he is co-sponsoring PRO Act, saying it will "level the playing field" for union workers, adding he wants to work with both parties to move it through the 'legislative process.'"
+Manchin says at event with the National Press Club he is co-sponsoring PRO Act, saying it will 'level the playing field' for union workers, adding he wants to work with both parties to move it through the 'legislative process.'"

 ---

 "@josheidelson

-New: Union asks Labor Board to nullify Amazon election result, citing alleged misconduct including threat to shutter the warehouse; firing an employee for circulating union cards; defying mail-ballot order via on-site mailbox; surveillance; interrogation"
+Union asks Labor Board to nullify Amazon election result, citing alleged misconduct including threat to shutter the warehouse; firing an employee for circulating union cards; defying mail-ballot order via on-site mailbox; surveillance; interrogation"